whispir/api/source/includes/callbacks.md

 Whispir utilises API Callbacks to send simple notifications to different registered services in the event that some change has occurred on the Whispir Platform.

-## What is a callback?
+## What are Callbacks?

+> What are Callbacks?
-> Whispir can notify your application when your SMS, Email or Voice messages receive a reply.
+> > Whispir can notify your application when your SMS, Email or Voice messages receive a reply.
+<br/><br/>
+> > An example callback that your application or service would receive is specified below.

 ```xml
 HTTP 1.1 POST http://yourserver/callback.php